What Is Manic Depression And How Does It Relate To Mental Health?

 Can someone with bipolar have a normal relationship?

 Absolutely!
 People living with mental illness can have healthy and happy partnerships.
-It will likely take effort on both parts to learn more about how symptoms of bipolar disorder might present and working together to ensure both individuals have the support they need.
+It will likely take effort on both parts to learn more about how symptoms of bipolar disorder might present and work together to ensure both individuals have the support they need.

 - Previous Article